Jamesits/SvcGuest/README.md

 ## Features

-Features supported on the master branch (not the releases):
+Features supported on the master branch (for the releases, see the `.service` file provided):

 * [x] Unit
     * [x] Description